COPRS/infrastructure/docs/user_manuals/how-to/Security.md

 **Scope: `The Manager is installed only on the first master node and agent that are installed on all remaining nodes.`**

-The COTS can be configured by updating the file : ```infrastructure/platform/roles/security/wazuh/defaults/main.yml``` We strongly advise to use the lastest version of Wazuh as the version 3 and 4 are not the same.
+The FOSS can be configured by updating the file : ```infrastructure/platform/roles/security/wazuh/defaults/main.yml``` We strongly advise to use the lastest version of Wazuh as the version 3 and 4 are not the same.
 Using version 3, the playbook may not work.

 | Name | Function | Required |